Published on 01.06.2023 | Last updated on 18.11.2024

 Laying the foundation for future NTN solutions

-What is particularly great about the HELENA project is the way it combines the satellite industry players’ forces.
-The satellite industry is quite a small sector in 3GPP, but through a project like this, the connected SatCom industry can make an impact.
+What makes the HELENA project especially remarkable is how it combines the forces of various satellite industry players.
+The satellite industry is quite a small sector within the 3GPP.
+However, through a project like this, industry players can connect and make an impact.

-Eight different players from the satellite industry participate in the HELENA project, and, even further, the project maintains and nourishes Satellite Standardization Interest Group (SSIG).
-SSIG is a community consisting of dozens of satellite industry actors whose goal is to influence the NTN standardization in 3GPP.
+Eight different players from the satellite industry participate in the HELENA project.
+The project also maintains and nourishes the Satellite Standardization Interest Group (SSIG).
+SSIG is a community that consists of dozens of satellite industry actors whose goal is to influence the NTN standardization in 3GPP.

 What can be achieved by promoting the standardization of NTN?